oh2mp/esp32_ble2mqtt/DATAFORMATS.md

 ### Fields in JSON messages

 These field names are chosen so that they are short to make messages more compact.
-Some fields are already specified for future use.

 | Fieldname  | Unit    | Description |
 | ---------- | ------- | ----------- |